-I am the head of marketing for ForUsAll, a venture funded FinTech company based in San Francisco.
+I now run FP&A for Kruze Consulting, a leading provider of finance and accounting advice to venture capital funded startups.
+I was with ForUsAll, a venture funded FinTech company based in San Francisco.
 I ran demand generation at Sunrun, and I kept a large and growing sales team busy.
 Previously I’ve worked with a couple of smaller startups, Boundless and OfficeDrop, both of which have been acquired.
 The first ten years of my career were in finance – mainly private equity and venture capital.

 Optimizely has a solid list of 71 different website testing ideas – check it out here.
 (Side note: this content has existed for a long time, but they recently re-shared it with me.
 Re-sharing solid blog content like this is a great nurturing tactic!)

 I have tried a number of these 71 tips with varying levels of success.
 Below are the top four that have worked for me.
 What works on one site may not work on another, users’ behaviors change over time, and mobile will have totally different success than desktop (and don’t even get me started on tablet.)
 So even if you’ve tried some of these before, it’s worth considering retesting at some point.